A Part-Song at Christmas

 such great mysteries and for whom blessed progress

-so often springs from grief -- could we exist with them?
+so often springs from grief -- could we exist without them?

 Is the story in vain how once, in the mourning for Linos,